Dr Maria Granados

-Maria is a Senior Lecturer, researcher, knowledge manager and social enterprise consultant with experience in the private, social economy and academic sectors.
-After having worked as knowledge management practitioner for five years in combination with consultancy work with the private sector and social economy organisations in Colombia, she has started her academic career in UK as a researcher and senior lecturer in social enterprises, social innovation, knowledge management, informal entrepreneurship, marginalised social groups and sustainability.
+Maria is a Reader in Social Innovation, a researcher, a knowledge manager and a social enterprise consultant with a wealth of experience in the private, social economy, and academic sectors.
+She began her career as a knowledge management practitioner and also consulted with private sector and social economy organizations in Colombia.
+She then moved to the UK and started her academic career as a researcher in social enterprises, social innovation, knowledge management, informal entrepreneurship, marginalised social groups, and sustainability.

 Education